bettar/coionico/myBook.typ

 The minor 5th of any dominant chord can be sustitued in place of the dominant itself. @baker // p17

 #line(length: 100%)

 #pagebreak()
+== Arpeggio

+An *Arpeggio* is a melody using the notes of a chord.
+It can be played as a sequence of thirds.
+A third can be either minor (min) or major (MAJ) therefore the possibilities are:

+- Triads, they span 1 octave

+  - min,min,min,min #sym.arrow.r.double diminished
+  - min,MAJ,Fourth #sym.arrow.r.double minor
+  - MAJ,min,Fourth #sym.arrow.r.double major
+  - MAJ,MAJ,MAJ #sym.arrow.r.double augmented (whole-tone)

+- Extended chords, span 2 octaves then they repeat.
+Note that in each pattern there are 3 MAJ and 4 minor intervals, they just appear in different order:

+  - MAJ,min,MAJ,min,MAJ,min,min #sym.arrow.r.double Lydian mode
+  - MAJ,min,MAJ,min,min,MAJ,min #sym.arrow.r.double Ionian mode
+  - MAJ,min,min,MAJ,min,MAJ,min #sym.arrow.r.double Mixolydian mode
+  - min,MAJ,min,MAJ,min,MAJ,min #sym.arrow.r.double Dorian mode
+  - min,MAJ,min,MAJ,min,min,MAJ #sym.arrow.r.double Aeolian mode
+  - min,MAJ,min,min,MAJ,min,MAJ #sym.arrow.r.double Phrygian mode
+  - min,min,MAJ,min,min,MAJ,MAJ #sym.arrow.r.double Locrian mode

+  The last step in each pattern above is added to reach the root note again, therefore each pattern has only 6 independent "steps", resulting in a theoretical set of 64 patterns.
+Seven are given above, the remaining 57 patterns are left as an exercise to the reader to derive.
+One example is:

+  - MAJ,min,MAJ,MAJ,min,min,min #sym.arrow.r.double (1,3,5,7,9♯,11♯,13)

+#pagebreak()
 == Notation